mefuller/mefuller/README.md

 <p>
-Currently working as DevOps/MLOps engineer, formerly research engineer in combustion chemistry, energy systems, and air pollution at various chemical and mechanical engineering departments.
+Research engineer in combustion chemistry, energy systems, and air pollution at various chemical and mechanical engineering departments.
+Moonlighting in devops and packaging.

 Open science and open software end-user, advocate, and contributor.